 Fascia is ever changing, reacting to the demands our life experiences place on it.
 Injury, inflammation, repeated stresses and emotional trauma will all effect the fascia's pliability, sometimes causing adhesions.
 Tension in the fascial system influences the function and comfort of the body.This tension and restriction can exert excessive pressures within the body resulting in all kinds of symtoms.

 Kath Kelly has 23yrs clinical experience in physiotherapy, her focus being the treatment of musculoskeletal disorders.
 After working in the NHS for 8 years, she emigrated to Australia.
 Here she continued to expand her experience and training into more specialist areas.

 She was a clinical educator for physiotherapy students, both in the UK and Australia and became an examiner for qualified physiotherapists from overseas who wished to practice in Australia.

 An injury eventually forced her to stop work and return to the UK

 in 2015.
 Initially, unable to find a practitioner who was able to provide the treatment she required, Kath treated herself while setting out to increase her knowledge and training in Myofascial Release (MFR).
-She is now able to offer the John F Barnes style of MFR in addition to her already varied “toolkit” of physiotherapy techniques.
+She now uses indirect MFR to treat both acute and chronic conditions in addition to her already varied “toolkit” of physiotherapy techniques.
 Kath believes she can truly relate to what her clients may be experiencing after having been along the long road of injury and rehabilitation herself.